sublimetext-io/docs.sublimetext.io/docs/guide/setup-examples/remote_dev.md

 This steps should help working remotely with Sublime Text.
 They are meant to be incremental, just setting up SFTP will go a long way.

 # My workflow

-I have all my code on my laptop, edit locally and automatically push the files to my server.
+I have all my code on my laptop (a Mac), edit locally and automatically push the files to my server (a Linux machine).
 I never edit "tracked" files on the server directly.
-I sometimes modify untracked files on the server using `rmate` (see below).
+I sometimes modify untracked files or config files on the server using `rmate` (see below).

 # SSH config